Have you ever seen a decked out 4×4 and immediately knew there wasn’t a snowball’s chance in hell that it was road legal?

 What comes after having the highest suspension?
 The biggest tyres of course.
 All 4x4s are equipped with standard tyres designed by the manufacturer to abide by local laws and regulations.
 If you’re unsure on what these specifications are you can generally find a sticker on the inside of the driver’s door.

 In most cases, you can fit your vehicle with larger tyres than what is stated on the sticker, just bear in mind that it still has to comply with local regulations.
-In Western Australia, there are limitations for both the width and height, and that drivers can only increase tyre size by 50mm in diameter.
+In Western Australia, there are limitations for both the width and height, vehicles can only increase the tyre size by 50mm in diameter.

 Tip: Increasing your tyres to this size will increase the overall height of your vehicle and therefore limiting your suspension to a total of 1 inch.